CdC-SI/ZAS-EAK-CopilotGPT/doc/guidelines/opensource.rst

     * Review your changes before submitting a PR.
     * Request review from maintainers or other contributors.
-    * Configure at least one acceptation of review before merge and close issue.
+    * Ensure at least one acceptance of review before merge and close issue.
-    * Anyone can review code if he/she feels comfortable with it.
     * Use ``fixes`` for bugfix, ``closes`` for feature.

 .. seealso::